BrianP8701/swarmstar/README.md

 Making experiments locally to contribute to AGI

 ## Usage
-Create a .env file at the project root and set your OPENAI_API_KEY's value in there.
+First, configure the .env file.
 Each subfolder contains an idea or experiment (RAG/agent swarm related).
-Each experiment contains a plan.md file for my personal use, and a docs.md file for you.
+Each experiment contains a plan.md file for my personal use (likely not of any use to you), and a docs.md which you should read.
+The docs.md will contain usage instructions, architecture details etc.

 In the rest of this file I will describe the motivation and takeaways of each experiment.